 Where is the financial aid application?

 Applicants will have access to the financial aid application once they have submitted their preliminary application for the program.
 Applicants will receive an email from Slate with links to both their Online Application and the Financial Aid Application.
 The financial aid application will be accessible after you have set up an account to complete the full application.
 In addition to completing the Financial Aid request form, applicants will need the last two years’ of their parent's or guardian's tax information to complete the financial application.
-Our financial aid funding is very limited, and we typically experience a higher demand for financial aid than we are able to accommodate.
 Awards are allocated by need and typically take the form of a partial scholarship.
 Once an applicant has submitted their academic application, they will gain access to the financial aid application.

 Will exceptions be made to the grade requirement?

 No exceptions will be made to the grade restrictions.
 The grade restriction is important in providing a social environment that maximizes the value of the Stanford AI4ALL experience.
 Also, these restrictions take into account considerations for students in the same courses living together in the same residence.
 Because the social and academic components are tightly integrated, students will have greater academic benefit by learning alongside others who are close in age and grade.

 What are the cut-off scores for the standardized test requirements?

 There is no test score "cut-off" or percentile requirement.
 Stanford AI4ALL seeks students who demonstrate overall academic excellence.
 All application materials (such as written responses, test scores, teacher recommendations, etc.) are considered together.

 What is the Grade Point Average cut-off for the transcript requirements?

 There is no Grade Point Average "cut-off" or rank requirement.
 Stanford AI4ALL seeks students who demonstrate overall academic excellence.
 All application materials (such as written responses, test scores, teacher recommendations, etc.) are considered together.